Chapter One: Spoils of War

 "Sasuke," Itachi sighed, quite serious now.
 "It would be dishonorable to discard such a gift from Father, especially one he received from Madara himself...
 Just enjoy your new, little companion...
 I assure you she is better off here than at the palace."

-The younger Uchiha's discomfort was not made any easier by that information.
+The younger Uchiha's discomfort was not made any easier by that concept.
 He looked down at the remains of his meal, his appetite quite gone.
-He could barely make conversation with women he did not know, what was he supposed do with one he was supposed to... he paled, even more nauseous, and stood abruptly, leaving his older brother alone in the dimly lit dining room.
+He could barely make conversation with women he did not know, what was he supposed do with one he was supposed to... he paled, even more nauseous, before standing abruptly and leaving his older brother alone in the dimly lit dining room.